Planning a club trip

 All club use of institutional vehicles must be authorized by Aaron Voth in Student Activities.

-5. Keep all travel receipts and return them to Dylan Maanum, SJU, Mary Commons 025.
+5. Keep all travel receipts and return them to Dylan Maanum, SJU, Mary Hall 025.

 This includes gas receipts, Uber receipts, hotel folios and any other paperwork that verifies a travel expense.
 You can only be reimbursed for travel expenses if you provide actual receipts.